-We all love soft drinks & the mangoes of Summer and we kinda know about a little side effects this season as well.
+We all love soft drinks & the mangoes of Summer and we kinda know about the little side effects of this season as well.
 However, little we care for our body but when it comes to our children, hmmmmm… where’s the doctor!

 So we had a conversation with Dr. Agnishekhar Saha from Kolkata.
 He shared his expert advice & opinion about 3 main problems that kids face during summer time in India.

 Dr. Saha: Quite opposite to the usual notion, summer season puts a worse strain on kids than winter.
 Kids are relatively better in the winter and we see them less in the clinics.
 Infections are more in summer.
 Our country has such a tropical hot weather that fluid intake is a must to stay well.
 Kids usually are not keen on drinking water so it becomes the parent’s responsibility to make it acceptable to them by probably using Rasna or squash.